 Eliminating perc is the most obvious way a drycleaner can show respect for our ecosystem.
 But there's more!

 Whenever possible, we use equipment that meets or exceeds ENERGY STAR requirements for energy efficiency.
-And the personalized attention we give each piece allows us to minimize our use of resources—tagging individual pieces and identifying and treating spots separately allows us to do what it takes to get your clothes clean, without wasting resources needlessly.
+Also, the attention we give each piece allows us to minimize our use of resources (eg. tagging pieces, and treating spots separately).
+This allows us to do what it takes to get your clothes clean, without wasting resources.